 26. Invites all States, civil society and other stakeholders to provide information for the tool to ensure impartiality and comprehensiveness of assessments;

-27. Calls upon the Office of the United Nations High Commissioner for Human Rights, in collaboration with all relevant stakeholders, to continue to provide the necessary technical and financial support for the operationalization of the monitoring tool as a stable mechanism under the auspices of the mandate of the Special Rapporteur, with a view to ensuring its accessibility, usability and effectiveness for all stakeholders;
+27. Calls upon the Office of the United Nations High Commissioner for Human Rights, in collaboration with all relevant stakeholders, to continue to provide the necessary technical and financial support for, and ensure the operationalization of the monitoring tool as a stable mechanism under the auspices of the mandate of the Special Rapporteur, with a view to ensuring its accessibility, usability and effectiveness for all stakeholders;

 28. Requests the Human Rights Council Advisory Committee: